SuiteDash

 • LMS: SuiteDash includes a learning management system on Pinnacle ($99/month).
 Plutio has no LMS.

-• Wiki: Plutio includes a built-in wiki.
+• Wiki: Plutio includes a built-in wiki for internal documentation and client-facing help centers.
 SuiteDash does not.

 • Task dependencies: SuiteDash restricts dependencies to Pinnacle ($99/month).
 Plutio includes them on all plans.